This document describes the steps to configure and troubleshoot Cisco Meeting Server (CMS) WebRTC over Expressway.

-Note: When running X12.5.2 or earlier you must configure your external firewall to allow NAT reflection for the Expressway-E public IP address (firewalls typically mistrust packets which have the same source and destination IP address).
+Note: When running X12.5.2 or earlier you must configure your external firewall to allow NAT reflection for the Expressway-E& public IP address (firewalls typically mistrust packets which have the same source and destination IP address).
 As of X12.5.3 this is no longer needed for a standalone Expressway.

 Step 1.
 Integrate CMS WB onto Expressway-C

 c.
-Enter the FQDN of the WB in the Guest account client URI field
+Enter the Join URL in the Guest account client URI field.

 Step 2.
 Enable TURN on the Expressway-E and add the authentication credential to the local authentication database

 c.
-Select Configure TURN client credentials on local database and add the credentials (username and password)
+Choose Configure TURN client credentials on local database and add the credentials (username and password).

-Note: If you have a cluster of Expressway-E and they're all to be used as TURN servers, then ensure to enable it on all the nodes.
+Note: If you have a cluster of Expressway-Es and they are all to be used as TURN servers, then ensure that you enable it on all the nodes.
 You must configure two separate turnServer instances over API, and point them to each of the Expressway-E servers in the cluster (as per the configurational process shown in Step 4, which shows the process for one Expressway-E server; the second turnServer's configuration would be similar, only using the respective IP addresses and turn credentials for the other Expressway-E server).

 b.
-Under Web server configuration, change the Web administrator port to 445 from the drop-down options, then select Save
+Under Web server configuration, change the Web administrator port to 445 from the drop-down options, then click Save

 c.
-Repeat steps 3a to 3b on all Expressway-E used for WebRTC proxy services
+Repeat steps 3a to 3b on all Expressway-Es used for WebRTC proxy services